-Supreme Court rules that local authorities are to be held vicariously liable for abuse perpetrated by foster parents
+Court says local authorities are legally responsible for abuse by foster parents

-There has been longstanding debate as to whether foster carers should be considered employees of the local authority.
-Despite a foster carer being trained, supervised, paid and selected by the local authority, for many years the law has not considered them to be an employee.
-This has had the effect of allowing a local authority to distance themselves from, and argue they are not responsible for, the actions of their foster carers.
-The judgment, which overturned previous decisions of the Court, means that foster carers are to be considered employees and a local authority will be held liable for abuse perpetrated by foster parents, regardless of whether they were aware such abuse was taking place.
+There has been longstanding debate about whether foster carers should be considered employees of a local authority.
+Despite a foster carer being selected, trained, supervised and paid by the local authority, for many years the law has not considered them to be an employee.
+This has had the effect of allowing a local authority to argue they are not legally responsible for the actions of their foster carers.
+However the courts have now ruled that foster carers are to be considered employees and a local authority will be held liable for abuse by foster parents, regardless of whether they were aware abuse was taking place.

-If you or anyone you know has experienced abuse whilst in foster care, please contact our specialist team for a free and no obligation chat by calling Freephone 0808 139 1597 or email Rachel directly at email@example.com
+If you have experienced abuse by foster parents, please contact our specialist team for a free, no obligation chat and details of no win, no fee funding by calling freephone 0333 888 0445 or by emailing [email protected]